goschtl/zope/zope.monkeypatches.doctest/trunk/zope/monkeypatches/doctest/README.txt

 Python 3.1 and fix that issue.
 However, the tests will fail.
 This may or may not change in the future. :)

+The windows lineending bug has not been fixed for Python 2.4, because the Python 2.4's doctest would need patching in three different places, and I can't be bothered at the moment.
+The only reason for you to be on Python 2.4 is if you are still running Zope 2.10, which probably means you are running Plone 3.x, which means you are using zope.testing.doctest anyway, so this module is of no interest to you whatsoever.

 Bugfix: Unicode output
 ----------------------